My Suggestion (July 2015)

 The first thing you need is a good carry strap.
-I have recently swtiched to the BlackRapid RS-7 which is great for walking/hiking.
-I rarely use a tripod and if I need some extra support then I use my BushHawk shoulder mount.
+I have the BlackRapid RS-7 which is great for walking/hiking.
+I also use a tripod and a BushHawk shoulder mount (no longer in production).

-You can accomplish maximum stability for your spotting scope, or camera setup by using a heavy, wooden tripod with spiked feet, without a center column, and with a heavy head such as a ball head.
+You can accomplish maximum stability for your spotting scope, or camera setup by using a heavy, wooden tripod with spiked feet, without a center column, and with a heavy head.
 But note that you might end up

 leaving the heavy tripod at home if you plan to move around a lot.

 Gitzo have long been the choice of the professionals.
-They have a good reputation hence the steep prices.
-Gitzo 3530 LS Carbon Fiber tripod ($725) is very popular with photographers.
+They have a good reputation (long history) hence the steep prices.
+Gitzo 3532 LS Carbon Fiber tripod ($930) is very popular with photographers.

 Manfrotto, or Bogen as they are called in the USA are very sturdy and considerably cheaper than Gitzo.
-They mainly use protruding, flip lever leg locks.
-After extensive use these locks might fail.
+They have mainly used protruding, flip lever leg locks.
+After extensive use these locks will fail.
 You should always carry with you a wrench to tighten the nuts of the bolted locks, especially if you are going on a longer trip to a sandy destination.
 I started with a very affordable (cheap) Manfrotto aluminum tripod, but after too many times with leg sections that cannot be fastened I left this type and will never go back to it.

-But note that there are many more good and cheaper manufacturers out there.
+Tthere are many more good and cheap manufacturers out there.
 Try one out for yourself.
 Remember that spiked feet are great, but you would love the easy switch to rubber feet as well.
 You should also not select a tripod that is very heavy since you might just opt out, and not bring it along.
 Most important though is to get the height right.
 Make sure you test it with a head mounted and with your shoes on.
 You will be surprised that the tripod you thought to be just right is now too short.
 You do not want to raise the center column as it introduces camera shake (which is the reason you go with the tripod in the first place), and in most cases you want a short center column to be able to get very low to the ground when needed.

 I rarely use monopods, but they are useful in offloading your shoulders when using heavy lenses.
 But in most circumstances a tripod is to be preferred.
 Manfrotto/Bogen 681B ($50) is a large sized aluminum monopod that is extremely sturdy.
-But I prefer Velbon CF-7 ($130) which is a slightly smaller Carbon Fiber pod with an ingenious antirotation twist leg lock, and a useful shoulder carrying strap.
+I own a Velbon CF-7 ($130) which is a slightly smaller Carbon Fiber pod with an ingenious antirotation twist leg lock, and a useful shoulder carrying strap.
 Both monopods are insulated at the top of the monopod, and the leg locks only need one hand to resize the monopod.